The Little Rock Nine: How children became the centre of the civil rights struggle

 The situation in Little Rock before desegregation was one of tension and conflict.
 The black community had been working for years to end segregation in the city's schools.

-In 1954, the U.S. Supreme Court ruled that segregation in public schools was unconstitutional.
+On May 17, 1954, the US Supreme Court ruled that segregation in public schools was unconstitutional.

-The nine children who were chosen to integrate Little Rock Central High School were Ernest Green, Elizabeth Eckford, Jefferson Thomas, Terrence Roberts, Carlotta Walls, Minnijean Brown, Gloria Ray Karlmark, Thelma Mothershed, and Melba Pattillo.
+In 1957, nine children were chosen to integrate Little Rock Central High School.
+They were Ernest Green, Elizabeth Eckford, Jefferson Thomas, Terrence Roberts, Carlotta Walls, Minnijean Brown, Gloria Ray Karlmark, Thelma Mothershed, and Melba Pattillo.

 These students were chosen because they had good grades and were well-behaved.